Your Last Paycheck

 Your Last Paycheck™

-Navigating Job Loss and Layoffs in the Age of AI
+Navigating Job Loss and Layoffs in the Age of AI™

-There is a great deal of pain in the world right now, and much of it is coming from the massive workforce disruption that has been moving through the economy — not just globally, but especially here in the United States.
-The numbers that matter most are not guesses and they are not media exaggerations.
-They come from the U.S. Bureau of Labor Statistics, specifically the Job Openings and Labor Turnover Survey (JOLTS), which tracks real labor-market movement across the entire economy.
+There is a great deal of pain in the world right now, and much of it is coming from the massive workforce disruption moving through the economy — not just globally, but especially here in the United States.
+The numbers that matter most are not guesses, and they are not media exaggerations.
+They come directly from the U.S. Bureau of Labor Statistics, specifically the Job Openings and Labor Turnover Survey (JOLTS).

 What most people hear in the news is something very different.
 Headlines are typically driven by monthly announcements from an outplacement firm called Challenger, Gray & Christmas, which reports publicly announced corporate job cuts.
 Those figures — often around one to two million in a year — are not wrong, but they are profoundly incomplete.
 They capture only what large companies publicly announce, and they dramatically underrepresent what is happening across small companies, private firms, restructurings, and quiet reductions that never become a press release.